zhawjtran/data_analytics/Week_12/flask_matplotlib_application/README.txt

 # Flask with Matplotlib example
 #------------------------------------------------------------------------------------

-# Open Anaconda console and activate your environment
+# Open a terminal window and make sure that you use the correct Python environment

 # cd into the folder 'flask_matplotlib_example'